-The perfect blend of picturesque landscapes and small-town charm, the cities in the Texas Hill Country offer a range of fun-filled activities for the entire family to enjoy.
+The perfect blend of picturesque landscapes and small-town charm, the Texas Hill Country offers a range of fun-filled activities for the entire family to enjoy.
 Boasting an abundance of outdoor adventures and historical landmarks, you’ll find both man-made and natural attractions equally appealing.
 Lined with wide-open vistas and beautiful hills, the Texas Hill Country offers visitors an escape from the big city stress.
 From enjoying the outdoors in a state park to paying homage to music legends and cooling off at a water park, here are the top things to do in the Texas Hill Country.

 Located in Concan, Garner State Park is a family-friendly tradition since 1941 that boasts 1,774 acres of beautiful Hill Country.
 It’s here that you’ll find the famous 1940s-style jukebox dances in the summertime and the perfect landscape for an overnight camping trip.
 Spend your days hiking the 11 miles scenic trails, or get out on the water in a tube or kayak as you soak in the crystal clear water views of Frio River winding through the park.

 Sip wine at Fall Creek Vineyards (Nearby Hotels)